 Before we can use the commands above, we need to have some files in our git repository project.
 So, let us create some files in your project directory.

 Git Status Command

 The git status command is very important as it gives you information about the current state of your repository.
 For example, it will show you a list of files that have been changed, any changes that have been made to the staging area, any untracked changes on your local machine, and also information about what branch you are currently on and how many changes you have in your working directory.

 Staging Area: A staging area is a place where Git stores all the changes that you want to include in your next commit.
 It’s like a holding area for everything that you’ve changed since your last commit, and it lets you decide what goes into each new commit.
-Changes can be anything that can be a file, part of the file, or may be a single line also in the file.
+Changes can be anything that can be a file, part of the file, or a single line in the file.